tongza331/DiabetesPBL/README.md

 # DiabetesPBL - This is Project for CPE393PBL in KMUTT
+**Dataset cannot public, if you want more information please contact me.**
 ### Topic: Diabetes Prediction and Monitoring

 - Machine Learning Algorithm : XGBoost Classifier